Mozl/banktechtest/README.md

 ## My Approach

 I wanted a TDD app with separation of concerns.
 I started with the BankAccount class, with the balance and credit and debit functions.
 I then created the Transaction class to hold the values of the debits and credits.
 I created a transactions array in the BankAccount to hold these, with each transaction being pushed into the array.
-I then added the statement class, which iterates over the transactions array and prints each one to the terminal.
+I then added the statement class, which iterates over the transactions array and prints each one to the terminal, along with the column header.